How to Become a Mining or Geological Engineer About this section

 Programs in mining and geological engineering are accredited by ABET, whose accreditation is based on a program's faculty, curriculum, facilities, and other factors.

 Master’s degree programs in mining and geological engineering typically are 2-year programs and include coursework in specialized subjects, such as mineral resource development and mining regulations.
 Some programs require a written thesis for graduation.

 Decisionmaking skills.
-These engineers make decisions that influence many critical outcomes—from worker safety to company profits.
+These engineers make decisions that influence many critical outcomes—from worker safety to mine production.
 The ability to anticipate problems and deal with them immediately is crucial.

 Logical-thinking skills.
 In planning mines’ operations, mineral processing, and environmental reclamation, these engineers have to put work plans into a coherent, logical sequence.

 Math skills.
 Mining and geological engineers use the principles of calculus, trigonometry, and other advanced topics in math for analysis, design, and troubleshooting in their work.

 Problem-solving skills.
-Mining and geological engineers must explore for mines, plan their operations and mineral processing, and design environmental reclamation projects.
+Mining and geological engineers must explore for potential mines, plan their operations and mineral processing, and design environmental reclamation projects.
 These are all complex projects requiring an ability to identify and work toward goals, while solving problems along the way.

 Writing skills.
 Mining and geological engineers must prepare reports and instructions for other workers.
 Therefore, they must be able to write clearly so that others can easily understand their ideas and plans.